Brendan-Leal/co-author-commits/README.md

 Afterwords your welcome to push to a remote branch like normal.

 ---
-*Note you'll probably want to add this to a git ignore file when we get to that point.*
+*Note you'll probably want to add this to a git ignore file when we get to that point!*